 Where to stay in Izmir

-The best place to stay is in the city center to have easy access to major sights including the waterfront.
+The best place to stay is in the city center which will give you easy access to major sights including the kordon (waterfront) and Cumhuriyet Boulvard.
 Alsancak and Konak are both central neighborhoods that have many great lodging options that won’t break the bank, including luxury hotels that often are cheaper depending on the exchange rate.

-Centrally located, and is 150 feet away from the metro station, which provides a direct line to the city’s airport.
+Centrally located, this hotel is a mere 150-feet away from the Alsancak Izban Train Station, which provides a direct line to the city’s airport.
 The rooms are spotless and modern.
 The location is a quick walk to many bars, restaurants and the waterfront in the city center.
 A buffet breakfast is available for an extra charge.

 Located in Konak, this luxury hotel has plentiful amenities including a full-service spa with an indoor swimming pool and gym with a view of the city, a restaurant/bakery, and a rooftop bar.
 The surrounding neighborhood has excellent coffee shops and restaurants to take advantage of.

-A luxury hotel located in Konak that has everything at your fingertips, from an indoor and outdoor pool, three restaurants and a full-service spa.
+A five-star hotel located in Konak that has everything at your fingertips, from an indoor and outdoor pool, three restaurants, nightclub, rooftop terrace, and a full-service spa.
 The waterfront is just minutes from the hotel, as well as excellent restaurants and cafes.
 An impressive breakfast buffet is available for an extra cost.

 Have you been to Izmir?
 What were your favorite sights?